wuyichen24/system-design-interview/problems/Build_Messaging_System.md

 - **Non-functional requirements**
    - Low latency (real-time messaging).
    - High consistency (users should be able to see the same chat history on all their devices).
-   - High availability is desirable (base on CAP theorem, the system cannot pursue high availability and high consistency at the same time).
+   - High availability is desirable (base on CAP theorem).

 ## Data model definition
 - **Schema**